tonygoold/awspolicy/README.md

 An incomplete list of remaining work for the first version.

-* Parse and implement NotPrincipal, NotAction, and NotResource elements.
 * Implement Condition operators.
 * Add a mechanism for providing evaluation context, for use with Condition operators.
 * Simulate request context values (e.g., `aws:CurrentTime`).